Accountax School of Business A Profile in Education

 Provider for Professional Development

 Accountax School of Business is a not-for-profit educational institution organized in the State of Illinois.
 We have been in operation since 2002 and offer a variety of services to students and to teachers.
+We are an Illinois State Board of Education Professional Development Provider.

 Professional development is the strategy schools and school districts use to ensure that educators continue to strengthen their practice throughout their career.
 The most effective professional development engages teams of teachers, school administrators, principals, business officials, school boards, parents and school personnel to focus on the needs of their students.
 This must be a collaborative effort.
 Professional development courses must be designed to learn and problem solve together in order to ensure all students achieve success.